 Does dreaming work?
 Ummmm hell yes.
 I’ve designed my life just the way I like it (and it’s only going to get better).

-As an educator and a business mentor, I work with people every day who present to me their best ideas and plans for their future.
+As an educator, I work with people every day who present to me their best ideas and plans for their future.
 These are people who dream big, even when uncertain of how they’ll actually pull it off.
 But they’re optimistic and excited.

 And you know what?
 Some of these people WOW me, and others don’t surprise me at all.
 You see, when it comes to making dreams come true and kicking some serious goals, there are two types of personalities.